Geyperman

 Geyperman was the name of a Spanish action figure manufactured by the company Geyper during the 1970s.

 Geyper, although a Hasbro licensee, used Palitoy's product line as the basis for their outfits.
 The figure itself was a combination of various Hasbro molds, using talker style torsos (screwed together, rather than a single mold).
 The first version had the head of the first G.I.
-Joe figures with flocked hair, beard and no beard, and was available from 1976 to 1979.
+Joe figures, with flocked hair, with or without beard, and was available from 1976 to 1979.
 Later, the Eagle-Eye head mold with fixed eyes was released in Spain only.
-This was the transitional model and was available from 1978 to 1980, with flocked hair and no beard, and the colour of the skin is lighter than the model of second wave 1980-1982, which was darker and came with both beard and no beard, and a body that didn't have the inscriptions Geyper (made in Spain), which the previous models had.
+This was the transitional model and was available from 1978 to 1980, with flocked hair and no beard, and the colour of the skin is lighter than the model of second wave 1980-1982, which was darker and came with or without beard, and a body that didn't have the inscriptions Geyper (made in Spain), which the previous models had.